CbazCode/react-journal-app/README.md

 The first one is because you need the insert your firebase credential for the project works. \
 The second is the same, but you need to create another database in firebase to the testing.

+Guide in the development of the project: https://github.com/Klerith